aguilarguisado/LoadingComponentView/README.md

 ## Version
 * Version 2.0

--Integration with Android Studio structure -Refactoring resources and packages
+ * Integration with Android Studio structure

+ * Refactoring resources and packages

 ## How-to use this code